 Example of Browser(s) being opened automatically by sending instructions .
 3 websites are instructed to be opened within a new browser window.
 Such a method could be used (in conjunction with a handset vulnerability if one was known) to download mobile malware onto a handset from an infected website.
 Note: ~5 second SMS transmission delay removed

 2) Who is being targeted/Am I being targeted:

 It is highly unlikely.
 As the report outlines, we have detected hundreds of mobile subscribers per day being targeted, but we have only detected the Simjacker vulnerability being exploited against subscribers from 3 countries – Mexico, Colombia and Peru so far.
-Also, the threat actor that we observed using this exploit, generally sells it to nation-state customer.
-The ‘average’ person is not likely to be targeted, and that like SS7, the main targets are probably those that are of interest to nation-state customers.
+Also, the threat actor that we observed using this exploit, generally sells it to nation-state customers.
+The ‘average’ person is not likely to be targeted, and like SS7, the main targets are probably those that are of interest to nation-state customers.

 For more information - Simjacker Technical Report: Section 4 & Section 6 (report)

 3) Is my phone vulnerable/Isn’t this an old, unused technology?

 The attack targets SIM Cards which contain a technology called the S@T Browser.
 The S@T Browser technology is used in at least 61 mobile operators, in at least 29 countries.
 A map is available in our report (and below) of what countries we believe still use the technology.
 As we also specify in our report, the most probable, conservative estimate is that mid to high hundreds of millions of SIM Cards globally are affected.
 While the S@T Browser specification may not have been updated since 2009 until now, it is still widely deployed.
 The SIM Card technology itself is independent of handset type, i.e. Android, iPhone, IoT type devices are all vulnerable if their embedded SIM Card uses the technology